ChessCoding123/webapps2/expectations.md

 # Course Expectations
-*Use this document as a template for your own version.*

-## Expectations of Work
+- ## Expectations of Work
+  - Understand the code
+  - Don't make "picnic" mistakes

-## Expectations of Student Conduct
+- ## Expectations of Student Conduct
+  - Respect all classmates and Mr. Taggart